Managing teams across jurisdictions and cultures

 If your organisation has grown over time, either organically or by acquisitions, it may now have a decentralised legal function, with local legal teams reporting to local management.

-- A cohesive approach to the delivery and quality of legal services;
+• A cohesive approach to legal service delivery and quality;

 Recruiting local lawyers

-Once you’ve recruited your candidate, it’s a good idea for them to spend time with you at your organisation’s HQ before they start in their country.
+Once recruited it’s a good idea for your new colleagues to spend time with you at your organisation’s HQ before they start in their country.
 This will ensure they:

-- Learn about your key reporting and legal risk management requirements.
+• Learn key reporting and legal risk management requirements.

-It is important for you to visit them and their management early on and regularly in order to see them in context, understand local issues and management better and to give visible local support to your team member as being part of your team.
+It's vital for you to schedule regular check ins with them and their management early on and in order to understand local issues they might have to give support to your team member as being part of your team.

-It is also good to get them involved in team and international projects (see below) from early on.
+It is also good to get them involved in team and international projects early on.
 Including working with, visiting and being visited by other legal team members from other sites.
 Habits formed early tend to stick so make sure they are the right habits!

 Communicating and managing across time zones